ein1le/ein1le/README.md

 # Hi there, I’m Ein!

-I'm a graduate **Mechanical Engineer** from the University of Bristol 🎓 Despite my engineering background, I've become interested and aspire for roles in **data science, MLOps, AI Engineering, and full stack development** - meaning I love to try a little of everything and am actively looking to apply my skills to internships and graduate roles in operations and the **quantitative finance sector.**
+I'm a graduate **Mechanical Engineer** from the University of Bristol 🎓 Despite my engineering background, I've become interested and aspire for roles in **data science, MLOps, AI Engineering, and full stack development** - meaning I love to try a little of everything and am actively looking to apply my skills.
+Currently, I'm actively looking for any internships and graduate roles in operations and the **quantitative finance sector** in London.

 ---